JacobDaniel-82/Shopping-Cart-Project/README.md

 ## **Live Demo**

-You can check out the live demo of the project here: [Insert live demo URL]
+You can check out the live demo of the project here: [https://sham330.github.io/eccommerce]

----

-## **Contributors**

-This project was created as part of my internship at **iNeuron AI**.
-Below are the contributors who helped build this application:
-- [Your Name] – Developer and intern at iNeuron AI
-- [Contributor Name 1] – Role (if applicable)
-- [Contributor Name 2] – Role (if applicable)

 ---